pipelinelabo/datalaiq-wiki/scripting/scripting.md

-# Scripting in Gravwell
+# Scripting in DatalaiQ

-Scripting is used in two ways within Gravwell: as part of a search pipeline, and as a method to automate search launching.
+Scripting is used in two ways within DatalaiQ: as part of a search pipeline, and as a method to automate search launching.
 The scripting language ([Anko](https://github.com/mattn/anko)) is the same in both cases, with some slight differences to account for the differing use cases.
 This article introduces both use cases and provides a high-level overview of the Anko language.

 * [`anko` module documentation](anko.md)
 * [`eval` module documentation](eval.md)